I am a professor of Computer Science

 - L. de Alfaro, B. Adler.
 Content-Driven Reputation for Collaborative Systems.
 In Proceedings of Trustworthy Global Computing 2013.Lecture Notes in Computer Science, Springer, 2013.
 PDF

 - L. de Alfaro, M. Shavlovsky.
 CrowdGrader: Crowdsourcing the Evaluation of Homework Assignments.
 Technical report UCSC-SOE-13-11, August 2013.
+This is a somewhat extended version of the SIGCSE 2014 paper, containing also details on the crowd-sourcing algorithms.
 Abstract, PDF

 - L. de Alfaro, M. Shavlovsky.
 Attributing Authorship of Revisioned Content.
 Proceedings of WWW 2013: 22nd International Conference on the World Wide Web, 2013.
 PDF